PhaserEditor2D/PhaserEditor2D-v3-docs/misc/content-viewers.rst

 Content viewers
 ---------------

 Viewers are elements to show structured data.
 In the major of the cases, these elements have a text and an icon.
 The icon could be a regular icon or a thumbnail image, an in-line preview of the element.
-It is the case of image files, scene files, asset pack elements like atlas and sprite-sheets.
+It is the case of image files, scene files, asset pack elements like atlases, and sprite-sheets.

 All viewers share a common set of features:

 * You can zoom in/out the images.
 Press the ``Ctrl`` key and roll the mouse wheel.

-* The viewer can have a tree layout ot a grid layout.
+* The viewer can have a tree layout or a grid layout.
 In the case of the grid layout, if you zoom out enough, it will switch to the tree layout.

 * You can filter the content of the viewer, displaying only the items with a label that matches the text in the search box.
 If you clean the search box, all items are shown.